elastos/Elastos.Carrier.Demo.Remoter/README.md

 ## Build dependencies

-Before buiding app, you have to download and build the following dependencies:
+The dependencies to CarrierDemo have been outlined below:

 - ElastosCarrier.framework
 - ffmpeg
 - QRCode

-As to QRcode, you need to use following command to install and build distrbution
+Before to use Xcode to build distributions, run the following commands to install all needed dependencies:

 ```shell
 $ sudo gem install cocoapods